asreview/asreview-artwork/README.md

 ![Balloons](ElasAdventures/ELASholdingSIGNS/PNG/BiggerSize/Published_extra.png)

 * The folder **Illustrations** contains Illustrations that illustrate the workflow of systematic reviews with and without the use of ASReview.
-For example
+For example:

 ![Illustrations](Illustrations/OtherVersions/AB_Awesomepublication.jpg)